mr-tousif/Computational_Physics/README.md

 # Programs

 All these notebooks will help you to understand some of the basic prgrams in python.
-The syntax is very simple.Feel free to use it.
+The syntax is very simple.Feel free to use them.